Mcrams/ENGO551_Lab5/README.md

 # ENGO 551 - Lab 5

-Polyline simplification demo using Turf.js and leaflet-draw library
+Polyline simplification demo using Turf.js, leaflet-draw, and Node

 ## Instructions
 1. Open the index.html file, and you're done!